Trading strategies

 Short strangle involves selling an out-of-the-money call and an out-of-the-money put on the same stock with the same expiration date.

-When you sell an option, you receive a premium from the buyer.
-In a short strangle, you collect premiums from both the call and the put options you sell.
-The total income you receive from selling these options is known the "premiums collected."
+When you sell an option, you receive a premium when trading OTC options (or the equivalent of the option price multiplied by the stake with spread bet options).
+In a short strangle, you collect this from both the call and the put options you sell.
+The total income you receive from selling these options is known as the "premiums collected".

-The maximum profit in this strategy is limited to the premiums collected, because once you've sold the options, the most you can gain is the income from the premiums.
+The maximum profit in this strategy is limited to the premiums collected with OTC options (or the option price multiplied by the stake with spread bet options), because once you've sold the options, the most you can gain is the income from these amounts.
 There's no other source of profit in this position.

 This maximum profit is realised if the stock price stays between the strike prices of the call and put options until expiration.
-In this scenario, both options expire worthless, and you get to keep the entire premium as profit.
+In this scenario, both options expire worthless, and you get to keep the entire premium with OTC options (or its equivalent with spread bet options) as profit.
 Losses can occur if the stock moves significantly in either direction.

 You can profit in a neutral market if the stock stays between the two strike prices.
 It's a strategy aimed at generating income in range-bound markets.